 The fund will allow the School of Architecture to award a scholarship to promising architecture students who have financial need.
-Click here for more information about Paul and the scholarship fund.
+More information about Paul and the scholarship fund.

 College of DuPage Architecture students have added their touch to the renovated campus by providing an outdoor gathering pavilion.

 As part of the summer Architecture 2840 Design Build class, 16 students enrolled in the course designed, built and installed the temporary pavilion just south of the Technical Education Center.
 The wooden structure consists of five bays that form a unique and inviting space on the west side of campus.
 Click here for photos and click here for a video.

 The project was funded by a $15,000 grant through the College Foundation’s Resource for Excellence program.